 Pakistan Wheat Farmers Call for Quality Seed of the Right Varieties

-Krishna Dev Joshi, Katie Lutz, and Mike Listman
+By Krishna Dev Joshi, Katie Lutz and Mike Listman/CIMMYT

 “Ninety-five percent of farmers in Pothwar, a semiarid region of bare and broken terrain, use farm-saved seed of outdated varieties, invariably with limited use of modern agricultural technologies and inputs, resulting in poor crop establishment and low yields,” said Krishna Dev Joshi, CIMMYT wheat improvement specialist based in Pakistan and who helped organize the workshop.
 “Their yields average only 0.6 tons per hectare, compared to progressive farmers in irrigated areas who harvest ten times that amount.”